 It happened like this … an English family move to France.
 Part 11.

 Bruce bleaching the exterior of the house.
 Industrial bleach is vicious stuff and you can burn yourself quite badly.
 At the top of the photo you can see where the bleach has worked, and it was such a transformation.
 From grotty dirty grey to a lovely off-white.
 The surface area of the outside walls is about 6000 sq feet, so it was quite a job.
 And before the bleaching started there was a lot of sanding of the stonework because of crusted dirt, old bits of pipes and wires and ariels, repairing bits of broken stone … it took at least a month.
+It needs to be re-done every 5 years or so.
 We had an Englishman called Kevin helping.
 He was a funny bloke, Kevin.
 He badly needed work and we tried to give him some, but he was really pretty hopeless.
 We found him lying down to do the weeding, slowly picking bits of grass out of a flower-bed.
 He couldn’t understand it when we fired him.
-Those shutters have been re-painted three or four times now, and we have found that “satin” paint works best.
+Those shutters have been re-painted six or seven times now, and we have found that “satin” paint works best.
 Gloss tends to peel or crack in the sun (the south side of the house gets very hot) whereas satin paint holds its own.
 The shutters are now fixed in the open position.
 They were so frequently left banging around in the wind and, being English, we use curtains anyway.
 So they got screwed back and are simply decorative.
 Actually one of the things that makes French villages so dull is all the closed shuttered windows that line the streets; it give everything a blank look.

-A huge pile of rubble in he entrance hall!
+A huge pile of rubble in the entrance hall!
 The fathers of the previous owners, two brothers, had split the house in to two, making a pair of semis.
-There was a thin brick wall dividing the house across the hall (hence the rubble which was removed, one barrow load after another, by our daughter was by now aged 14 or so).
+There was a thin brick wall dividing the house across the hall (hence the rubble which was removed, one barrow load after another, by our daughter by now aged 14 or so).
 There was also a 1920s staircase which, in London, would have fetched a good price – but here in France, at that time, it was worthless.
 We used the staircase in another building a year or two later.
-The door way to the right had been closed-off, making a cupboard in the other side, the other side being the dining room.
+The door way to the right had been closed-off, making a cupboard on the other side, the other side being the dining room.
 An old mattress, one of several left in the house, propped against the far wall, waiting for A Strong Man (ie Bruce) to take it out to the skip.

 This is the living room.
 In fact it had been split up in to three small rooms, presumeably for economy of heat during the winter.
 The partitions were easy to remove, but the floor underneath was badly damaged – a mixture of woodworm, damp and age.
 At first the room was very dark because of a huge tree growing just outisde, which – sad though it was – we removed.
 Somebody had painted the stone fireplace a brownish yellow and, just below the surface of the paint we could pick out an old fleur-de-lys, which I have since managed to paint back in.
 We covered the floor in hardboard, having neither the time nor the money for a damp course.